Alhama de Granada is a wonder to visit

 On the site of this church, which dominates the city, a mosque was once built.
 This mosque, curiously, was used from 1482 until the beginning of the 16th century for Catholic worship.

-The church was then rebuilt on top of the mosque to best suit the needs of Christian liturgies.
+The church was rebuilt on top of the mosque later on in order to better meet the needs of Christian liturgies.

 It is really impressive to see.